MalteGueth/EEG_fMRI_tmaze/adaptive_gradient_correction/readme.md

 for head movements as well as distortions of the average artifact through ballistocardiac artifacts.
 All of the analyses are written for Matlab R1018b and can be performed without eeglab (see Usage example).

-_The outlined analyses are adapted from the approaches presented in Allen, Josephs, & Turner (2000) as well as Moosmann, Schoenfelder, Specht Scheeringa, Nordby, & Hudgahl (2009).
-Their original functions can be found in this github [repository][bergen_toolbox]._
+The outlined analyses are adapted from the approaches presented in Allen, Josephs, & Turner (2000) as well as Moosmann, Schoenfelder, Specht Scheeringa, Nordby, & Hudgahl (2009).
+Their original functions can be found in this _[repository][bergen_toolbox]._

-This project is pursued as an assignment for the graduate course 'Scientific Programming in Matlab' (Behavioral and Neural Sciences Program, Rutgers University Newark). _Example data has been collected in the [Baker Laboratory for Cognitive Neuroimaging and Stimulation][lap_page]._
+This project is pursued as an assignment for the graduate course 'Scientific Programming in Matlab' (Behavioral and Neural Sciences Program, Rutgers University Newark).
+Example data has been collected in the _[Baker Laboratory for Cognitive Neuroimaging and Stimulation][lap_page]._

 ![](logo.png)